Don't Play Favorites: Minority Guidance for Diffusion Models: Additional Experimental Results

 \section{Additional Experimental Results}

-We continue from~\cref{subsec:exp_results} of the main paper and provide some additional results.
-We first present visualizations of the unique and common features in CIFAR-10 and LSUN-Bedrooms.
-We then exhibit generated samples that visualize the impact of $w$.
-Also, we provide the complete results on all three datasets where we compare ours with the baselines in a thorough manner.
+We continue from Section~\ref{subsec:exp_results} of the main paper and provide some additional results.
+We first exhibit generated samples that visualize the impacts of $\tilde{l}$ and $w$.
+We then provide the complete results on all five benchmarks where we compare ours with the baselines in a thorough manner.